Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

   caption: [Active markup in #vscode[] when using sledgehammer.\ Code action initiated with "`Ctrl+.`".
 Before and after accepting code action.],
   placement: auto,
 ) <active-markup-sledgehammer-vscode>

-When the Isabelle language server receives a code action request, the generation of the code actions list for its response is roughly done in these four steps:
-1. Find all #isar[] commands within the given range.

-2. Get the command results of all these commands.

-3. Extract all sendback markup out of these command results.

-4. Create LSP text edit JSON objects, inserting the sendback markup's content at the respective command's position.

 Once the list of these code actions is sent to the language client, the server's work is done.
 The LSP text edit objects exist in a format standardized in the LSP, so the actual execution of the text edit can be done entirely in the client.